entrypoint-lv/DataTableQueryBuilder/README.md

 While returning fields directly from base query by using projection is fine for simple use cases, you may find that this approach doesn't allow you to perform a more advanced data filtering.

+An example would be to show only those users that have a posts with a title that matches some value.

 In these cases you should use the builder without projection and introduce a separate view model instead.

-An example would be to show only those users that have a post with a title that matches some value.

-1. Create a LINQ query that will be used by query builder to request users from a database:
+1. Create a base LINQ query that will be used by query builder to request users from a database:

     ```c#
     public class UserService